stfalxndria/FFOPTI/README.md

 - To continue with FF optimisation, DFT reference data needs to be provided.
 We currently only support CP2K simulations.
 Please make sure that the energy, forces and the coordinate files (md-1.ener, md-frc-1.xyz and md-pos-1.xyz or md-pos-1.pdb (preferred)) are all included in the same $DFT_path within the structure directory (i.e $Structure_name/DFT_path)

-- It is prferred if a few intial parameters are provided within the directory $Structure_name/classical/your_param for GROMACs, please provide a force_field.itp file.
+- It is preferred if a few intial parameters are provided within the directory $Structure_name/classical/your_param for GROMACs, please provide a force_field.itp file.
 If not the initial structures will be assigned UFF, OPLS and CVFF force fields are an initial 'guesstimate' parameters.

 - UPDATE: It is compulsory to provide an inital primary force_field.itp (at least 1).
 This file will be used to create limits for the parameters to ensure that the parameters are wirhin a physically reasonable range.